-- (a) A projected cash flow over three years is computed using average revenue growth rate of 216% per annum.
-Management is of the opinion that the projected cash flows projection period of three years is reasonable as there is no indication that the demand for the software will cease within three years. - (b) A discount rate of 12% per annum is used.
+- (i) A projected cash flow over three years is computed using average revenue growth rate of 109% per annum.
+Management is of the opinion that the projected cash flows projection period of three years is reasonable as there is no indication that the demand for the software will cease within three years. - (ii) A discount rate of 12% per annum is used.

-If the average revenue growth rate had been lower than management's estimates by 100% per annum, it would not result in the carrying amount exceeding the recoverable amount.
+If the average revenue growth rate had been lower than management's estimates by 40%, it would not result in the carrying amount exceeding the recoverable amount.

-If the discount rate applied to the discounted cash flows for the software had been 3% higher than management's estimates (for example, 15% instead of 12%), it would not result in the carrying amount exceeding the recoverable amount.
+If the discount rate applied to the discounted cash flows for the software had been 8 basis points higher than management's estimates, it would not result in the carrying amount exceeding the recoverable amount.